Understanding Skin Cancer

-Skin cancer is caused by abnormal cells which multiply locally, or in certain cases spread to other parts of the body.
-Although there are other rare causes, the prime trigger for skin cancer is exposure to the sun.
+Skin cancer is caused by abnormal cells which multiply locally, or at times spread to other parts of the body.
+Whilst there are other rare causes, the prime trigger for skin cancer is exposure to the sun.

-As with any cancer, early, accurate diagnosis helps greatly.
-By reducing treatment, tissue removal, possible scarring and by increasing successful intervention.
+As with any cancer, early, accurate diagnosis helps greatly, reducing treatment levels, tissue removal, or scarring and improving the outcome of treatment.
 If caught early, cure rates are close to 100%.

-Successful skin cancer treatment is led by efficient diagnosis, for conditions which can look quite similar, or require care to identify as active or benign.
+Successful skin cancer treatment comes from efficient diagnosis, for conditions which can look quite similar, or require care to identify as active or benign.

-The experienced eye of a consultant is a key tool, which can be backed up with scientific support.
-This may be state of the art equipment, such as the latest image enhancing and retaining microscopes, or the assistance of a lab.
+The experienced eye of a consultant is a key tool, backed up by scientific support.
+This may be dedicated equipment, such as the latest image enhancing and retaining microscopes, or the assistance of a lab.

 Modern microscopy has reduced the need for biopsies but they can still be required.
-A section of the infected area is surgically removed with care, perhaps a local aneasthetic will be used, or at times not needed.
+A section of the affected area is surgically removed with care, perhaps a local anaesthetic will be used, or at times not be needed.

-The sample is analysed by a cellular pathologist, with particular knowledge of skin cancers.
-The result quickly returned to your consultant, which may be part of confirming a safe position, or decision making on treatment where required.
+The sample is analysed by a cellular pathologist, with knowledge of skin cancers.
+The result quickly returned to your consultant, which may be part of confirming a safe position, or decision making on treatment.

 Treating Skin Cancer

-Chemotherapy, radiotherapy, or immunotherapy can be part of treating malignant melanoma.
-In most cases though, including melanoma, the best answer is complete surgical removal of the affected area.
+Chemotherapy, radiotherapy, or immunotherapy can be part of treating advanced melanoma.
+In most cases though, including melanoma, the best answer is complete surgical removal of the tumour.

 Complete In House Care

 Having leading reconstructive and plastic surgeons on our team is an asset.
-As is the presence of specialists with much experience of skin cancers affecting the face, head and neck, or related oral cancers.
+As is the presence of specialists with experience of facial skin cancers, or those affecting the head, or neck, or related oral cancers.

-We still feel that the most important aspect of caring for our patients is to ensure they receive the unique support they and their condition deserve.
+We still feel that the most important aspect of caring for our patients is to ensure they receive the support they deserve.
 Every skin cancer and every person is different.